 - Go to User & Device > User Groups and configure the user group that you will be using for the SSL VPN portal or client-to-site VPN connection based on the group that you configured in Azure AD.

 - You can also define a user in User & Device > User Definition that corresponds to the user that you created in step 5 of To configure Azure AD domain services:.
 You can use this user in firewall policies for SSL VPN or client-to-site VPN connections.

 - Go to VPN > SSL-VPN Settings and enable an SSL VPN portal on the WAN interface.
 See SSL VPN web mode for remote user.

 Self-signed certificates are provided by default to simplify initial installation and testing.
-Acquiring a signed certificate for your installation is HIGHLY recommended.
+It is HIGHLY recommended that you acquire a signed certificate for your installation.